Lifelong Neural Predictive Coding: Learning Cumulatively Online without Forgetting: Introduction

 \section{Introduction}

-Lifelong learning is a part of machine learning and artificial intelligence research whose goal is to develop a computational agent that can learn over time and continually accumulate new knowledge while retaining its previously learned experiences \cite{thrun1995lifelong,parisi2018continual}.
-For example, suppose an agent needs to learn to classify digits, then classify types of clothing, and then classify sketches of objects.
-As each new task arrives the agent is expected to process the accompanying data and learn the new task but still remember how to complete the old tasks, at least without significant degradation of performance or loss of generalization.
-Modern day connectionist systems are typically trained on a static/fixed pool of data samples, collected in controlled environments, in isolation and random order, and then evaluated on a separate validation data pool.
+Lifelong learning is a part of machine learning and artificial intelligence research with the goal of developing a computational agent that can learn over time and continually accumulate new knowledge while retaining its previously learned experiences \cite{thrun1995lifelong,parisi2018continual}.
+For example, suppose an agent needs to learn to classify digits, then types of clothing, and then sketches of objects.
+As each new task arrives the agent is expected to process the accompanying data and learn the new task but still remember how to complete the old tasks, at least without significant degradation in performance or loss of generalization.
+Modern-day connectionist systems are typically trained on a fixed pool of data samples, collected in controlled environments, in isolation and random order, and then evaluated on a separate validation data pool.
 This is a far cry from what we really desire from learning machines.
-Additionally, in the case of developmental learning, where an agent needs to be interactive as well as autonomous, there might not even be a distinction between training and test phases.

 When we look to humans or other animals, we see that they are more than capable of learning in a continual manner, making decisions based on sensorimotor input throughout their lifespans \cite{power2017neural}.
-This ability to incrementally acquire and refine knowledge over long periods of time is driven by cognitive processes and functions that come together to create the experience-driven specialization of animal motor and perceptual skills \cite{zenke2017hebbian,power2017neural}.
-Thus, evaluating how neural architectures generalize on sequences of tasks, as opposed to single isolated tasks, proves to be a far greater challenge.
-In essence, in order to continually adapt, the brain must retain specific memories of prior tasks.
+This ability to incrementally acquire and refine knowledge over long periods of time is driven by cognitive processes that come together to create the experience-driven specialization of motor and perceptual skills \cite{zenke2017hebbian,power2017neural}.
+Thus, evaluating how neural systems generalize on task sequences, as opposed to single, isolated tasks, proves to be a far greater challenge.
+In order to continually adapt, the brain must retain specific memories of prior tasks.
+In working towards the challenge of lifelong machine learning, this paper makes the following contributions: 1) we propose the sequential neural coding network, an interactive generative model that jointly reconstructs input and predicts its label, and an algorithm for updating its synapses, 2) we show that memory retention is vastly improved by integrating our model's multi-step nature with lateral competition that is driven by a task selection function inspired by the basal ganglia \cite{leisman2014cognitive}, and 3) we compare our model's performance against state-of-the-art baselines, including both regularization and rehearsal/replay-based methods, on publicly-available benchmarks.